Skip to Content

 3. Home to plenty to see and do

-The Howth Cliff Walk is arguably the main attraction here, but there’s a few other notable things that make Howth a cracking day out.
-Also worth your time is the lovely Howth Village, Howth summit, Bailey Lighthouse, the gardens of Howth Castle and a hidden beach.
+The Howth Cliff Walk is arguably the main attraction here, but there’s a few other notable things that make Howth a fine day out.
+Also worth your time is the lovely Howth Village, Howth summit, Bailey Lighthouse, the gardens of Howth Castle and St. Mary’s Abbey.

 About Howth